 WHAT IS THE GASTRIC BYPASS SURGERY?

-Gastric Bypass in Turkey is one of the most common types of bariatric surgery combining restrictive and malabsorptive procedures. a Gastric bypass is a surgery that helps you lose weight by changing how your stomach and small intestine handle the food you eat.
+Gastric Bypass Surgery in Turkey is one of the most common types of bariatric surgery that combining restrictive and malabsorptive procedures. a Gastric bypass is a surgery that helps you lose weight by changing how your stomach and small intestine handle the food you eat.

-However food does not enter into the remnant section of the stomach while the gastric juice and enzymes are still produced in this section to contribute to the digestion and absorption of the food.
+As a result, food does not enter into the remnant section of the stomach while the gastric juice and enzymes are still produced in this section to contribute to the digestion and absorption of the food.
 In this way, patients who have undergone the gastric bypass procedure lose weight as they eat less and the calorie intake is limited as a result of the smaller size of the stomach while the absorption of high-calorie nutrients is also reduced as a result of a direct connection between the remaining pouch and the small intestine.
 Therefore this procedure can help losing weight by two different mechanisms.

 The Gastric bypass procedure is performed by laparoscopy and is not associated with deep skin incisions or pain.
 The procedure is performed under general anesthesia and on average, The surgery lasts for one hour.

-A full evaluation is performed prior to undertaking a gastric bypass, and the patient is also consulted with a number of specialists including pulmonologists, anesthesiologists, psychiatrists and endocrinologists.
-Patients undergo a leak test on postoperative Day 2 and can be discharged from the hospital on postoperative Day 3.
+A full evaluation is performed prior to undertaking a gastric bypass, and the patient is consulted by a number of specialists, including pulmonologists, anesthesiologists, psychiatrists, and endocrinologists.
+Patients are given a leak test on Day 2 and can be discharged from the hospital on Day 3.